ans-hub/game_engine_sr/README.md

 One of the problems that I faced was an implementation of abstract linear addressed video buffer.

-In my implementation the linear video buffer is an abstraction consisting of an array in the system memory with a step of 4 bytes to store the pixel color in the format RGBA.
-Usually buffer has size is evaluated as *window_width x widnow_height*.
+In my implementation the linear video buffer is an abstraction consisting of an array in the system memory with a step of 4 bytes to store the pixel color in the format `ARGB (byte-ordered)`.
+Usually buffer has size is evaluated as *window_width x widnow_height x bytes_per_pixel*.

 The linear buffer has the following interface:
 - operator[] - allows you to access and write to the buffer data